SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.7.1 Sustainable fisheries as a proportion of GDP in small island developing States, least developed countries and all countries

 This target is interpreted to include research about increasing economic benefits to LDCs and SIDS via sustainable use of marine resources.
-This target specifically only concerns least-developed countries and SIDS, but this is a bit inconsistent with the indicator which concerns all countries.
+This target specifically only concerns least-developed countries and SIDS, but this is inconsistent with the indicator which concerns all countries.
 This makes a large difference to the results.
-As the target is clearly focused on SIDS and LDCs, we retain this limit.
+As the target is clearly focused on SIDS and LDCs, we follow this interpretation, and limit the relevant research to that which mentions these countries.

 This query consists of 1 phrase.
-The general structure is *action + economic benefits + sustainable use/instruments + LDCs/SIDS*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.
+The general structure is *action + economic benefits + sustainability/management instruments + LDCs/SIDS*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 *economic benefits* is interpreted to also include e.g. livelihoods, blue growth, and ecosystem services.
 The `Nairobi Convention` is included, which refers to the Nairobi Convention for the Protection, Management, and Development of the Coastal and Marine Environment of the Eastern Africa region, as well as other instruments to do with sustainable use/fisheries.